codeforamerica/form-flow/README.md

 }
 ```

-The `inputData` field is a JSON object that stores input data from the inputs as a given
+The `inputData` field is a JSON object that stores data from the user's input as a given
 flow progresses.
-It can be used for defining conditions.

-An instance variable `currentSubmission` is available for use in the `ScreenController` and
-`inputData` is placed on the Thymeleaf model.
+This field is placed in the model handed to the Thymeleaf templates, so each page
+should have access to it.

 ## Subflows